jake-knerr/javascript-and-node-development-guide/README.md

 #### Circular dependencies between modules are discouraged.

-If circular dependencies are necessary, leave an explanatory comment.
-Use with caution.
+If circular dependencies are necessary, use with caution.

 > Why?
 Circular dependencies are simply confusing and increase coupling between modules.